bbougon/crm-pilates/README.md

 #### Authentication
 1. Run the API (see above section)
-2. Insert a user in user table (sign password with key provided in docker-compose for local installation)
+2. Insert a user in user table (encrypt your password with the key provided in docker-compose :warning: for local installation purpose only!)
 3. Use the `curl` command line as below
    ```bash
    curl -X POST http://localhost:8081/token -d 'username=[USERNAME]&password=[PASSWORD]' -H 'Content-Type: application/x-www-form-urlencoded' -v | jq